dkchcl/DevOps/Notes/Azure/Azure Modules.md

 Explore and read about all the available options while creating the Resource Group.
 Click Review + Create and then Create to deploy the Resource Group.
 Verify the successful creation of the Resource Group by navigating back to the Resource Groups section.

+### Part 3: Create a Resource Group Using Azure CLI & Azure Powershell
-Part 3: Install Azure CLI and Create a Resource Group Using CLI Install Azure CLI:
+1. Install Azure CLI and Create a Resource Group Using CLI Install Azure CLI:

 Download and install the Azure CLI from Azure CLI Installation Guide.